Thousands of students have graduated with a St Peter’s education and have gone on to demonstrably succeed in their lives and careers.

 Journalist and presenter, Huffington Post Live, New York.

 Afua Hirsch (2002)

-Social Affairs & Education Editor at Sky News, former Africa Correspondent for The Guardian.
+Author, former Social Affairs and Education Editor at Sky News, former Africa Correspondent for The Guardian.

 Helen Lewis (2001)